pollitify/soup_for_our_family/README.md

-# soup_for_our_family
+# soup_for_our_families
-Soup For Our Family is an open source, mutual aid approach to feeding Americans in the wake of the SNAP crisis.
+Soup For Our Families is an open source, mutual aid approach to feeding Americans in the wake of the SNAP crisis.

 ## Overview